 This document is a dynamic document and changes will be made on an ongoing basis to reflect decision-making realities.
-The Handbook should be reviewed not less than every three years.
+The Handbook should be reviewed at a minimum of not less than every three years or as necessary.
 Consultation Council will approve any changes.

-The VCCCD Decision-Making Handbook can be found on the District website at www.vcccd.edu under About the District/Participatory Governance, and in Board Policy 2205 Delineation of System and Board Functions.
+The VCCCD Decision-Making Handbook can be found on the , at www.vcccd.edu under About the District/Participatory Governance, and in ,.